Samani Pulepule

-Samani Pulepule (13 October 1923 – 4 June 2013), formally His Eminence and Most Reverend, Chief Apostle Dr. Samani Pulepule was a Samoan Minister from the early 1950s in the Assemblies of God movement.
+Samani Pulepule (13 October 1923 – 4 June 2013), formally His Eminence and Most Reverend, Chief Apostle Dr. Samani Pulepule was a Samoan minister from the early 1950s in the Assemblies of God movement.
 Dr Pulepule was also the Chief Apostle of the Samoan Assemblies of God in New Zealand for over 40 years and was elected as the World Chairman of the Samoan Assemblies of God International.
-Also the Tokelauan Assemblies of God and Tuvaluan Assemblies of God came under his leadership.
+The Tokelauan Assemblies of God and Tuvaluan Assemblies of God also came under his leadership.

-He was the Senior Pastor for the Grey Lynn Samoan Assemblies of God congregation in Auckland.
+He was the senior pastor for the Grey Lynn Samoan Assemblies of God congregation in Auckland, New Zealand.
 It was one of the fastest growing and largest Samoan congregations in the world.
-Pulepule also planted over 100 churches throughout New Zealand, and was a leading force in the establishment of the Samoan Assemblies of God around the world where Samoan communities were present.
-In Australia he planted over 60 Samoan Assemblies of God Congregations.
+Pulepule also planted over 100 churches throughout New Zealand, over 60 in Australia, and elsewhere where Samoan communities were present.

-He was heavily involved in mission work, especially in Samoa and American Samoa, where almost 200 congregations make up the District Council of the Assemblies of God in Samoa.
-His leadership reached mainland USA which currently has over 90 Samoan congregations mainly in states along the west coast.
-Pulepule also administered the establishment of the Samoan Assemblies of God in Hawaii and Alaska where together over 50 congregations thrive.
-In the 1990s Pulepule assisted in the establishing of the Samoan Assemblies of God in England and Germany.
-The World Tongan Assemblies of God fellowship began when the Tongan leaders sought assistance from Pulepule who helped establish a worldwide movement.
-In 2005, the New Zealand Samoan movement he led went through a phase of division where 40 churches stayed under the Assemblies of God in New Zealand umbrella, and 45 churches left and became an autonomous fellowship under his direction.
+Rev. Pulepule played a pivotal role in mission work, particularly in Samoa and American Samoa, where the District Council of the Assemblies of God comprises almost 200 congregations.
+His influence extended to the mainland USA, fostering the growth of over 90 Samoan congregations, predominantly along the west coast, with an additional 50 in Hawaii and Alaska.

+The World Tongan Assemblies of God fellowship emerged through Pulepule's guidance, as Tongan leaders sought his assistance in creating a global movement.
+In 2005, a significant development occurred in the New Zealand Samoan movement he led, resulting in 40 churches remaining under the Assemblies of God in New Zealand umbrella, while 45 churches became an autonomous fellowship under his leadership.